jschxll/Olljava/README.md

 ````

 Additionally, it's possible to add images to a Message, as well as a system prompt.
 Each Message need a specific role,
-like "user", "assistant" and "system", in order to let the LLM know, how the previous chat looked like and where to
+like "user", "assistant" and "system", in order to let the LLM know, how the previous chat looked like and how it can consider it in the next response.
-answer prompts.

 ### Interacting with Ollama utilities